Clear Land Cost vs. DIY Land Clearing: Which Saves More Money

 When we break down clearing land cost per acre for our customers at Daniel Dean, the biggest variable is always what's on the ground.
 The total clear land cost can shift dramatically based on just one or two site conditions.
 A half-acre lot with young cedar and scrub brush is a completely different project than one with mature hardwoods, thick root systems, and low-lying wet spots.

 Terrain, access, and how you plan to dispose of the debris are the next biggest factors.
 Property that requires hauling off material in roll-off containers is always more expensive than a job where debris can be burned on-site or mulched and spread.
+Before anything is lit, check the TCEQ outdoor burning rules and your county’s current burn ban, which changes with drought conditions.

 What Does DIY Equipment Actually Cost?